 * Whenever possible, encounters and overnight stays with groups from other ships will be avoided.

 * If the night-time temperatures are not too high, the overnight stay in Mali Lošinj on Wednesday will not take place.
 We will instead stay in a secluded bay and visit Mali Lošinj for about two hours on Thursday morning.
 The same applies to Valun on Thursday.
 Overnight stay in the Bay of Nedomisje, not far from the town of Cres, and a visit to the town of Cres on Friday morning.

-* In the event of high night-time temperatures we will have to stay in places with an electrical hook-up, because otherwise the air conditioning will not work during the night.
+* In the event of high night-time temperatures we will have to stay in places with an electrical hook-up, or the generator must be running during the night, because otherwise the air conditioning will not work during the night.

 * In the event of bad weather or rain, port stays in the overnight stay locations will be extended, since (sun-) bathing will in any case be impossible.